Experience Aviation The Real Way.

-We also offer sight seeing air tours in a 1949 LC-126, better known as the Cessna 195.
+We also offer transition training and sight seeing air tours in a 1949 LC-126, better known as the Cessna 195.
 In her day, she was known as “The Business liner”, carrying businessmen around the country.
 Production of these aircraft began in 1947.
 Today, less than 282 Cessna 195s are still flying worldwide.
-We can take up to three passengers at a time.

-Some say a Luscombe is a hard plane to fly… We differ!
+The Luscombe….
+Some say Luscombes are hard airplane to fly… We differ!
 A Luscombe, is a great airplane with positive handling characteristics, which makes it a good airplane to learn to fly in.
 If you learn to fly a Luscombe you can transition to any other single engine airplane with ease.